swaldman/sbt-ethereum/src/main/paradox/tasks/eth/address/sender.md

 # Sender*

-In any _sbt-ethereum_ session, there should generally be defined a _current sender_, an Ethereum address on whose behalf any interactions with the block chain will be made.
+In any _sbt-ethereum_ session, there should generally be defined a _current sender_, an _ethereum_ address on whose behalf any interactions with the block chain will be made.

 Any time you want, you can define the current sender by setting a _sender override_.